ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 For Feedback or Bug Reports spam this [discord](https://discord.gg/KgVsUdSSrR) or open an Issue on github.

+@b0ykoe fixed the tool in Expedition.
+Update to 1.2.3 if you are having problems.
+Details in Change log.

 #### Current Version 1.2.3

 For details on changes, check the Change Log at the bottom of this site.